nandekonst/userdocs/get-started.md

 ### Server-side:
-include the SDK in your project:
+include the SDK in your node.js application:

 `const jexiaSDK = require('jexia-sdk-js/node');`